magneticio/vamp.io/content/resources/run vamp/index.md

 ## Quick demo setup

+We've put together a collection of [quick setup walkthroughs](/resources/run-vamp/quick-setup/) to let you try out Vamp, You can use these to work through the [Vamp Sava tutorials](/try-vamp/sava-tutorials) and get to grips with some of Vamp's core features.

 >**Note:** Quick setups are not production grade setups!

-To let you try out Vamp, we've put together a collection of [quick setup walkthroughs](/resources/run-vamp/quick-setup/).
-These are a great way to work through the [Vamp Sava tutorials](/try-vamp/sava-tutorials) and get to grips with the power of Vamp.

 ## Run Vamp on your architecture